match either 'cat' or 'dog'

 => "X spare X party"

-info There's plenty more features to grouping than just forming terser regexp.
-It will be discussed as they become relevant in coming chapters.
+info There are many more uses for grouping than just forming a terser regexp.
+They will be discussed as they become relevant in the coming chapters.

 Regexp.source method